therealizzi/anna/README.md

 ------------------------

 Other Notes:
+- All applicants must be eligible to work in Canada
 - This exercise is testing (a) your ability to work in our code environment, (b) to use existing code to solve new problems, (c) to think for yourself and come up with new solutions, (d) to make basic UI/UX decisions, and (e) to pull it all together and put live code on the internet
 - There is extra code that will be distracting, and not part of the core functionality.
 DON'T DELETE IT.
 Commenting out is ok, but your task is to work around it
 - You may have to make changes to the server.js file, the index.js file, and other files